lesfurets/zeno-pixel/docs/getting-started.md

 ##Cookies

-It is possible to inject prerecorded cookies to phantomjs.
+It is possible to inject prerecorded cookies to the rendering engine.
 In your pages.json, add for each line where your need cookies

     "cookies" : ["cookie1", "cookies2", ...]